Interview with Captain Thury György, 1561

 The captain was a robust man, his spiky, waxed mustache gave him a savage look, but his blue eyes were mischievously peering into the very liver of our interviewer.
-The captain was famous for his hospitality, and his kindness was said to be bordering naivety.
-He always granted a favor to his guests and now our colleague took advantage of it.
+The captain was famous for his hospitality, and his kindness was said to be bordering on naivety.
+He always granted favor to his guests and now our colleague took advantage of it.

 After some small talk, he asked him plainly.
 As in that age, the Hungarian language was quite common in the Polish court, the conversation took place in this manner:

 “Thank you, Your Lordship, for granting me the request to satisfy my curiosity.
 All I want to know is the latest adventure of Your Lordship about the Turkish Bey Hamza.
 I want to tell it to my Polish friends in Krakow as Your Lordship has told it to me.”

 The noise of the Hungarian soldiers’ murmur slowly ceased and all eyes were attentive to Lord Thury.
 He twisted his mustache, wet his mouth with a little wine, and then began the tale, generously allowing our interviewer to insert his questions.

 “You know, my son, how closely we are eyeing each other with our Turkish neighbors.
 Alas, we need to be watchful if we don’t want to walk into a trap.
 Lately, this Bey Hamza has been yearning to catch me unaware because of the reward.”

 “What kind of reward, my Lord?”